 High School Course Required Units CARNEGIE SUBJECTS UNITS CONTENTS AND REMARK English 4 Courses must require substantial communication skills (i.e., reading, writing, listening, and speaking).
-Mathematics Algebra I, Algebra II, and Geometry.
-A fourth course in 3 higher level mathematics is highly recommended.
-Social Studies 3 United States History (1 unit), World History (1 unit with substantial geography component), Government (1⁄2 unit), and Economics (1/2 unit) or Geography (1/2 unit).
-Science 3 Advanced Biology, Biology, Chemistry, Advanced Chemistry, Physics, and Advanced Physics or any other science course with comparable content and rigor.
+Mathematics 3 Algebra I, Algebra II, and Geometry.
+A fourth course in higher level mathematics is highly recommended.
+Social Studies 3 United States History (1 unit), World History (1 unit with substantial geography component), Government (1⁄2 unit), and Economics (1⁄2 unit) or Geography (1⁄2 unit).
+Science 3 Biology, Advanced Biology, Chemistry, Advanced Chemistry, Physics, and Advanced Physics or any other science course with comparable content and rigor.
 One Carnegie Unit from a Physical Science course with content at a level that may serve as an introduction to Physics and Chemistry may be used.
 Two of the courses chosen must be laboratory-based.
-Advanced Electives 2 Foreign language, World Geography, 4th year laboratorybased Science or 4th year Mathematics.
+Advanced Electives 2 Foreign language, World Geography, 4th year laboratory-based Science or 4th year Mathematics.
 One unit must be in Foreign language or World Geography.
-Computer Applications 2 The course should include use of application packages, such as word processing and spreadsheets.
+Arts 1 One Carnegie unit (or two 1⁄2) if visual and performing arts.
+Computer Applications 1/2 The course should include use of application packages, such as word processing and spreadsheets.
 The course should also include basic computer terminology and hardware operation.
 Pre-High School Units Algebra I, first year Foreign Language, Mississippi Studies or Computer Applications taken prior to high school will be accepted for admission provided the course content is the same as the high school course.